ojilles/jilles.net/_posts/2014-05-28-setting-up-an-hadoop-oozie-coordinator-and-workflow.md

 The workflow is composed of one or multiple `action`s, in my example only one.
-You start your [DAG](http://en.wikipedia.org/wiki/Directed_acyclic_graph) with the `start` node, identifying the the first `action` Oozie should begin.
+You start your [DAG](http://en.wikipedia.org/wiki/Directed_acyclic_graph) with the `start` node, identifying the first `action` Oozie should begin.
 Each `action` then has two possible outcomes, as defined in the `ok` and `error` tags.
 They do what you expect them to do.
 This way you can string together a whole list of actions including decision points as [described